 Chubb Charitable Foundation

-Chubb is helping support the expansion of educational opportunities around the world through its support of Teach For All, a global network of over 40 independent, locally led and governed partner organizations that enlists promising leaders to teach in high-need areas for two years, and, in the long-term, drive systemic changes in their community.
-Chubb provides funding for teacher recruitment and training programs run by Teach For America, Enseña Por Colombia, Enseñá Por Mexico and Teach For Thailand.
+Chubb is helping to support the expansion of educational opportunities around the world through its support of Teach for All, a global network of more than 40 independent, locally led and governed partner organizations that enlists promising leaders to teach in economically disadvantaged, high-need communities for two years, and, in the long-term, drive systemic changes in their community.
+Chubb provides funding for teacher recruitment and training programs in Colombia and Mexico and a Teach For Thailand grant to help ensure participants’ impact on student growth while cultivating a thriving alumni community.
+Chubb’s investment in Teach for America increases its efforts to expand and support a diverse network of leaders who amplify opportunities for students in low-income communities.
+Together we share a commitment in pursuing educational equity for children.

 Per Scholas is a national nonprofit that provides rigorous and tuition-free technology training and professional development to people who are unemployed or in low-wage jobs.
+Chubb has supported the development and implementation of Per Scholas’ tech curriculum, advancing economic opportunity through rigorous tech career training for groups significantly underrepresented in IT roles.
 The organization helps people launch successful and life-changing careers in technology, creating on-ramps to businesses that need their talents.
 The Chubb Charitable Foundation has provided support to Per Scholas’ New York City program since 2012.

-For nearly a decade, the Foundation has supported IRC, which responds to the world’s worst humanitarian crises and helps individuals affected by crisis and conflict rebuild their lives.
+The Foundation has long supported the International Rescue Committee (IRC), which responds to the world’s worst humanitarian crises and helps individuals affected by crisis and conflict rebuild their lives.
 In 2018, the Foundation made a three-year grant to support the organization’s Jobs to Careers program, offering basic career training to help refugees enter higher-skill, higher-wage jobs in the U.S.

 If you are interested in discussing possible support in the areas of education, poverty and health, or the environment, please fill out our inquiry form so that we can learn more about your organization.